-The Youth Focus board performs essential governance and strategy functions for the organisation.
-Youth Focus has been deliberate in its recruitment of talented, committed and passionate board members with complementary skill sets.
-It’s important to us that each board member brings with them not just corporate acumen and commercial experience, but also an understanding and alliance with our organisational values: compassion, commitment, integrity and a ‘client-first’ focus.
+The Youth Focus Board performs essential governance and strategy functions for the organisation.
+We have been deliberate in our recruitment of talented, committed and passionate Directors with complementary skill sets.
+It’s important to us that each Director brings with them not just corporate acumen and commercial experience, but also an understanding and alliance with our organisational values: compassion, commitment, integrity and a ‘client-first’ focus.

 Nick has extensive experience in providing audit and accounting advisory services to the resources sector globally having worked predominantly in Australia and USA but also with experience on the ground in China, Hong Kong, Singapore, Malaysia, Philippines, India, Canada and a number of countries in Africa.
 His experience mainly covers upstream and downstream oil & gas, gold, iron ore, copper, nickel, zinc, lead, coal, diamonds, mineral sands and in various resources sector services companies including engineering & construction.
 In addition to audit services, he routinely provides expert accounting advice and support around working through complex accounting issues, mergers & acquisitions, debt arrangements and solving other issues.
 He has experience working with all sizes of companies from multinationals to ASX 50, ASX 100 and junior explorers.

 Nick is a former State Chairman and Fellow of The Institute of Chartered Accountants in Australia, a Governor of the American Chamber of Commerce in Australia and a member of the Australian Institute of Company Directors.

 Dean Hely is the Managing Partner of Lavan.
 He is also the lead partner of Lavan Commercial Advice and Litigation Group.